-Dan was a founder of the UK Criminal Law Blog and remains an editor and regular writer for it.
+Dan was a founder of the UK Criminal Law Blog and was an editor and regular writer for it (it’s currently on a temporary hiatus and is not being updated).
 This is aimed at explaining the criminal law to the general public and was set up to counteract poor reporting in the newspapers and a widespread misunderstanding of what happens in our Courts.

 There are background pieces explaining criminal offences, criminal procedure and sentencing.
 It is updated almost daily explaining the facts behind the stories in the news.